shiyu3169/Unit-Converter/README.md

 ### Tech

-Bookmarked uses pure javascript with a css framework:
+This application uses pure JavaScript with a CSS framework:

 * [Twitter Bootstrap] - great UI boilerplate for modern web apps